 Reawakening to 5 John Heard Movies…

-I was upset to hear of the recent death of John Heard, an actor that more recently had a part in Sharknado (2013), but was remembered in so many more.
+John Heard recently had a part in Sharknado but was remembered in so many more.

-Another star’s passing was mentioned on social media, meaning more movie memories recalled.
+Another star’s passing meant more movie memories recalled.
 This time it was a great character actor, John Heard who supported so many big names beautifully.
 Be it Robert De Niro in Awakenings or Bette Midler and Barbara Hershey in Beaches.
 Or even with a very wee Macaulay Culkin in two of the Home Alone films.

 Home Alone (1990)